 There is increasing importance in supporting academic staff to create impact through knowledge exchange activities.
 This is emphasised with the introduction of the new Knowledge Exchange Framework (KEF) which intended to increase efficiency and effectiveness of how universities undertake Knowledge Exchange activities.
 Having an overview of the governmental drivers, academic motivations and modes of Knowledge Exchange are essential in supporting academics to increase impact and diversify income streams.

-This course is focusing on introducing you to the different forms of interactions that can be undertaken in supporting academic staff to deliver their impact through Knowledge Exchange opportunities.
+This course has been designed to introduce you to the different forms of interactions that can be undertaken to support academic staff to deliver their impact through Knowledge Exchange opportunities.

 - Understand the needs and drivers of academic and non-academic partners

 - Recognise and be able to recommend the different routes of Knowledge Exchange in a given situation